KINNECT can help you monitor your employees for exposure to lead to reduce the harm this toxic substance can cause to their health.

 Legislative Requirements

-Our lead health monitoring medicals are to be conducted before the worker begins lead risk work.
-If your employees have not undertaken this initial monitoring, it is important that it is conducted as soon as possible.
+Lead health monitoring medicals need to be conducted before the worker begins lead risk work.
+If your employees have not undertaken this initial monitoring, it must be conducted as soon as possible.

-After the initial monitoring has taken place, biological monitoring (stand alone blood lead test) must be conducted based on whether the employee is a male/female not of reproductive capacity or a female of reproductive capacity.
-This differentiation is due to the ability for lead to remain in the system of a worker consequently affecting any potential pregnancies in the future.
+After the initial monitoring has taken place, biological monitoring (a stand-alone blood lead test) is conducted at different intervals based on whether the employee is: a) a male or female of reproductive capacity, or b) a female of reproductive capacity.
+This differentiation is made because lead can remain in a worker’s system, consequently affecting any potential pregnancies in the future.

 Biological monitoring should be conducted as follows: